That Martins Bank has Branches

 suspects – low key introductions to high profile personnel on both sides,

 followed by offers of dining out, and then more formal meetings.
-Martins’
+The

-original overtures to the University seem to pay off, and they are informally
+Bank’s original overtures to the University seem to have paid off, and they

-process is then turned on its head by a tendering process, which the
+However the whole process is then turned on its head by a tendering

-opened first in temporary premises in 1966, and then in its current shop
+closure in 2021, was opened first in temporary premises in 1966, and then in

 Researching